ThoughtForge/simple-logging-aspect/README.md

 Using with AspectJ Compile Time Weaving
 ---------------------------------------

-AspectJ compile time weaving weaves the logging aspect into your code at compile time.
+AspectJ compile-time weaving weaves the logging aspect into your code at compile time.
 As a result, there are no directives or agents required at runtime.